sastraxi/great-bear-postgraphile/learn.md

 );
 ```

-To recap, the overall subscription flow for Graphile looks like this:
+To recap, the overall subscription flow for PostGraphile looks like this:

-1. A GraphQL client sends a `subscription { ... }` query to our Graphile endpoint.
-The topic function (examples [here](src/postgraphile/cart/index.ts#L13)) is executed with parameters from the GraphQL subscription, letting Graphile know to subscribe to this topic in its PostgreSQL connection
+1. A GraphQL client sends a `subscription { ... }` query to our PostGraphile endpoint.
+The topic function (examples [here](src/postgraphile/cart/index.ts#L13)) is executed with parameters from the GraphQL subscription, letting PostGraphile know to subscribe to this topic in its PostgreSQL connection
 2. Some SQL query modifies the contents of a table somehow -- an `INSERT`, `UPDATE`, or `DELETE`
 3. Triggers we've defined call our [app_public.graphql_subscription](migrations/013_graphql_subscription.js) function
 4. The function in turn calls `pg_notify` (see [lines 47 and 53](migrations/013_graphql_subscription.js#L47)) with the configured topic from the originating `TRIGGER`
-5. Graphile picks up this notification from the subscription created earlier, then calls our `subscriptionResolver` as above
+5. PostGraphile picks up this notification from the subscription created earlier, then calls our `subscriptionResolver` as above
-6. The resolver makes an SQL query to re-fetch the data, and returns it to Graphile to be sent to the GraphQL client via websocket
+6. The resolver makes an SQL query to re-fetch the data, and returns it to PostGraphile to be sent to the GraphQL client via websocket

-> It's worth noting that the Graphile documentation provides a version of `app_public.graphql_subscription` that's been modified here to support using values other than the table's primary key in the topic.
+> It's worth noting that the PostGraphile documentation provides a version of `app_public.graphql_subscription` that's been modified here to support using values other than the table's primary key in the topic.

-Once you get past the boilerplate required, Graphile's idea of subscriptions is extremely powerful and lets you wire things up however makes sense for your application.
+Once you get past the boilerplate required, PostGraphile's idea of subscriptions is extremely powerful and lets you wire things up however makes sense for your application.

 ---

 ## Custom "table" subscriptions

-Clearly, Hasura's subscriptions are a lot simpler to set up than Graphile's.
-In fact, the developer experience with them was so good I decided to re-implement their whole-table "watches" using Graphile, calling them *table subcriptions*.
+Clearly, Hasura's subscriptions are a lot simpler to set up than PostGraphile's.
+In fact, the developer experience with them was so good I decided to re-implement their whole-table "watches" using PostGraphile, calling them *table subcriptions*.

 How are these different than the style that was just introduced?
 Well, rather than our GraphQL clients being the ones we notify, these will be more "internal" events that let us build our food delivery workflow in an event-driven style.
 We'll define when code should be run (for any new `INSERT`s on `app_public.order`, or maybe whenever we `UPDATE` the `cooked_at` column on that table).
 This lets us perform a business process for each row that transitions through a certain "edge".

-We hook into Graphile's pubsub instance to provide this functionality.
-See [get-pubsub.ts](src/postgraphile/get-pubsub.ts) for how we use a Graphile plugin to grab this.
+We hook into PostGraphile's pubsub instance to provide this functionality.
+See [get-pubsub.ts](src/postgraphile/get-pubsub.ts) for how we use a PostGraphile plugin to grab this.